GrahamCampbell/Laravel-Bitbucket/README.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Graham Campbell at graham@alt-three.com.
+If you discover a security vulnerability within this package, please send an email to Graham Campbell at graham@alt-three.com.
 All security vulnerabilities will be promptly addressed.
+You may view our full policy [here](.github/SECURITY.md).

 ## License